 Top 3 barriers per country Algeria Ethiopia Guinea Mauritius Uganda 1.
 Difficulty correcting or 1.Poor mobile network 1.Poor mobile network 1.Poor mobile network 1.Poor mobile network reversing a transaction 2.
-Difficulty correcting or 2.High costs 3.Digital payments 2.
+Difficulty correcting or 2.
+High costs 2.
 Digital payments not always 2.Unreliable customer service 2.
-Digital payments not always accepted reversing a not always accepted 3.
-Digital payments not always accepted 3.
+Digital payments not always accepted reversing a transaction 3.
+Digital payments 3.
+Digital payments not always accepted accepted 3.
 Difficulty in correcting or 3.
-Difficulty in correcting or reversing a 3.
-Poor mobile network not always accepted reversing a transaction transaction
+Difficulty in correcting or reversing a 3.Poor mobile network not always accepted reversing a transaction transaction him to the {Provider 1} digital payment application when he went to open a bank account.
+For him, digital internet connection is a major challenge his customers experience when making payments.
+It prevents them from extent of digital payment use by customers.